 One last tip before you go, if you live in a real windy area you might want to try and make this with sturdier paper, and remember to hold on tight…we do not want our craft to blow away!

-Why not make this windmill craft at school and have a competition to see who has the best Origami Windmill?!
+Why not make this at school and have a competition to see who has the best Origami Windmill?!

 You might need to make it with card if you decide to do some Halloween or Christmas themed ones as the weather is not as pleasant at this time of the year!
-Who says a toy windmill is only for Summer!
+Who says it is only for Summer!
 Not us at Easy Crafts for Kids.

-A black and orange windmill with white ghosts and black spiders would be perfect for Halloween!
+A black and orange version with white ghosts and black spiders would be perfect for Halloween!